seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

 An ADR entry should include details about an architectural decision.
-If there were multiple solutions available, the entry shouldd describe each one, including their pros/cons, and why the chosen solution was selected.
+If there were multiple solutions available, the entry should describe each one, including their pros/cons, and why the chosen solution was selected.
 Writing out this decision making process can help reflect on the _why_ of a change and expressing explicitly any implications of the solution.

 ### <ConsiderIcon /> Add XML Doc Comments